debevv/nanoMODBUS/README.md

 int write_byte(uint8_t b, int32_t, void* arg);
 ```

-These are your platform-specific methods that read/write data to/from a serial port or a TCP connection.
+These are your platform-specific functions that read/write data to/from a serial port or a TCP connection.
-Both methods should block until the requested byte is read/written.
+Both functions should block until the requested byte is read/written.
-If your implementation uses a read/write timeout, and the timeout expires, the methods should return 0.
+If your implementation uses a read/write timeout, and the timeout expires, the function should return 0.
 Their return values should be:

 - `1` in case of success